 As NPP20-funded projects are implemented over time, the overall quality and condition of neighborhood parks and park assets will steadily improve.
 Click on the tabs below for more information on each program area.

-NPP20’s criteria-based funding system is the first of its kind in the U.S. It uses seven quantifiable criteria that focus on racial and economic equity to ensure that capital investments are targeted first in the parks and communities where they are needed the most.
-Neighborhood parks are ranked annually based on these criteria, which include:
+NPP20 funds are allocated to neighborhood parks using an equity-based system that was the first of its kind in the U.S. The system calculates annual “equity rankings” for neighborhood parks using seven quantifiable criteria (below) focused on racial and economic equity.
+It helps ensure that capital investments are targeted first in the parks and communities where they are needed the most.

 • population density